-Royal British Legion to give veterans and their families grants of up to £2,400 to help pay bills – check if you're eligible and how to apply
+Royal British Legion offering veterans and their families grants of up to £1,200 to help pay bills – check if you're eligible and how to apply

-The Royal British Legion, the UK's largest charity dedicated to supporting the armed forces community, has today launched a grant scheme for veterans and their families who are struggling to pay their energy bills.
-The initiative will provide non-repayable emergency grants of up to £2,400 a year (£200 a month), and is available across the UK.
+The Royal British Legion, the UK's largest charity dedicated to supporting the armed forces community, has launched a grant scheme for veterans and their families who are struggling to pay their energy bills.
+The initiative will provide non-repayable emergency grants of up to £1,200 (£200 a month for up to six months), and is available across the UK.

 It's estimated there are two million UK armed forces veterans, according to the latest figures from the Ministry of Defence, though the Royal British Legion hasn't said how many might be able to benefit from the new grants.
 When we asked about the total funding available, the charity told us there was no set cut-off and that it wants to help as many people as it can.